 - In a mixer-grinder jar add red chillies & black gram and grind into a powder without adding water.

 - Add sauteed vallarai, tamarind & salt and grind into a smooth paste after adding little water (about 25 ml).

 - Transfer vallarai thuvaiyal to an airtight container & can be refrigerated for a week.

 - Serve with bread, idli, dosa or any rice varieties.

-Please Note: Vallarai herb tastes slightly bitter, you may add a pinch of palm jaggery or cane jaggery if your child refuses to take it.
+Please Note: Vallarai herb tastes slightly bitter, you may add a pinch of palm jaggery or cane jaggery if your child does not like its taste.